jgonzalezdr/ProjectTemplateEmbeddedC/README.md

 9. Edit `test/CMakeLists.txt` and add all the subdirectories for your tests.

-10. Delete all example files and directories from the `test/` and `production/` directories.

 11. Replace `LICENSE.txt` with your project's license file.

 12. Create a build directory under the top directory (e.g. `build/`), and inside it execute `cmake ..
 G "<GeneratorOfYourChoice>"` (add any other configuration options that you like).